odpi/egeria/open-metadata-resources/open-metadata-labs/README.md

 ## Running the Labs

-There are three main ways to set up the software to run these labs.
+There are two main ways to set up the software to run these labs.
 These are listed below.
 They each create exactly the same environment that supports the labs.

-The easiest option is listed first ...

-* [Using Docker Compose](../open-metadata-tutorials/lab-infrastructure-guide/running-docker-compose.md) to run them in a self-contained environment on your own system.
-* [Using Kubernetes](../open-metadata-tutorials/lab-infrastructure-guide/running-kubernetes.md) to run them in a more flexible, possibly public cloud self-contained environment.
+* [Using Kubernetes](../open-metadata-tutorials/lab-infrastructure-guide/running-kubernetes.md) to run them in a flexible, self-contained environment - locally or in the cloud.
 * [Using your own local environment directly](../open-metadata-tutorials/lab-infrastructure-guide/running-natively.md).

 Once the software is in place, you then go to the `JupyterLab` browser window